Verilator Visual Simulator Architecture

 The C++ visualization layer captures VGA output on a pixel-by-pixel basis during simulation execution.
 On each simulation clock cycle (after calling top->eval()), the testbench reads the exposed VGA port signals from the Verilator model: visible_A indicates whether the current pixel is in the active display region (not in blanking intervals), xOrd_A and yOrd_A provide the current pixel coordinates as 10-bit values (supporting up to 1024x1024 resolution), and red_A, green_A, blue_A provide 4-bit color components (values 0-15).
 When visible_A is asserted and coordinates are within the valid 160x120 range, the pixel is immediately stored in a framebuffer array.

 I structured the framebuffer as a three-dimensional array uint8_t pixelsA[VGA_HEIGHT][VGA_WIDTH][3], where the dimensions represent row index (Y coordinate), column index (X coordinate), and color channel (R, G, B) respectively.
 The 4-bit hardware color values are scaled to 8-bit RGB components using multiplication by 17 (i.e., red_8bit = red_4bit * 17), which maps 0→0, 15→255, and provides approximately linear intermediate values.
 This scaling is necessary because SDL2 textures expect 24-bit RGB888 format (8 bits per channel), and simply bit-shifting (e.g., red_4bit << 4) would produce only dark colors in the upper half of the dynamic range.
+This actually was a problem as I had to debug why my colors were so dark initially when I transferred the oscilloscope code to the real FPGA in the Lab.

 // Pixel capture during simulation loop (called every cycle)